 Prior to studying and working in the United States, Huaizhong had consulting experience in the fields of Management and Entrepreneurship in Singapore and China (Shanghai).
 She is a certified user of the Hogan Assessment System and Leadership Versatility Index.
 The consulting projects she worked on involve executive-level talent management and leadership development for the Fortune 500 corporations, such as PepsiCo and Prudential Financial.
-Huaizhong also worked on data management and analysis of entrepreneurial mindset and culture for the executives in the Executive Education Programs in the National University of Singapore (NUS) Business School, including the Asia-Pacific executive program, advanced management program, and Singapore airlines engineering company leadership and management development program.
+Huaizhong also worked on data management and analysis of entrepreneurial mindset and culture for the executives in the Executive Education Programs in the National University of Singapore (NUS) Business School, including the Asia-Pacific executive program and Singapore Airlines Engineering Company.

 Sun, S. & Chen, H. (2017).
 Is political behavior a viable coping strategy to organizational politics?
 Unveiling the underlying resource dynamics.
 Journal of Applied Psychology, 102(10), 1471-1482.